marcinwiacek/datacreator/readme.md

     }

 First **link** element above will not change anything in paths from **linksection**, second will put **example03[].** in their prefix (they will be somehow sandboxed).

+    ["link", "", "linksection", "Section name for user"]

+**link** element can have (optionally) third parameter string.
+When it's given, everything inside will be put into expandable/collapsable section.

 # Arrays with multiple data set